The Singles Network Ministries

 —Ernest J., Greenville, SC, Never-Married, over 40

-This may sound cliche, but it's the absolute truth.
+This might sound cliché, but it's the absolute truth.
 Learn to LOVE your season of singleness.
-I spent far too many years wishing, praying, and desiring for marriage, which is not necessarily a bad thing; the problem for me was that I HATED being single.
-I bought into the lie that the world sells that single somehow equals damaged.
-Don't get me wrong; I had a lot of healing I needed to walk through before I learned to celebrate being single but hear me when I say that learning to love my season of singleness was a game-changer.
-I am now engaged to be married, and while this brings my heart and spirit unspeakable joy, I've also needed to allow myself space and grace to mourn the life I had come to love.
+I spent far too many years wishing, praying, and desiring marriage, which isn't necessarily a bad thing; the issue for me was that I HATED being single.
+I bought into the lie that the world sells—that single somehow equals damaged.
+Don't get me wrong; I had a lot of healing to do before I learned to celebrate being single, but hear me when I say that learning to love my season of singleness was a game-changer.
+I am now engaged to be married, and while this brings my heart and spirit immense joy, I've also needed to give myself space and grace to mourn the life I had grown to love.

 —Michelle E., Fletcher, NC, Engaged/Single Parent, over 40

-Spending time with God and in the Bible while being a part of my church has greatly benefited me in my walk with God.
-While serving others, I have also found that the focus on me diminishes.
-This has been true for me, now more than ever, during the season of COVID and all of the accompanying changes.
-I'm so grateful for that time to strengthen my relationship with God and the subsequent overflow.
+Spending time with God and reading the Bible while being involved in my church has greatly improved my walk with God.
+Serving others has also helped me realize that my focus on myself decreases.
+This has been especially true for me during the COVID season and all the changes that come with it.
+I am truly thankful for that time to deepen my relationship with God and experience His blessings.

 —Deborah S., Fredericksburg, VA, Divorced, over 50

-As you can see, singles ministry has affected each of us differently over the last twenty years.
+As you can see, singles ministry has impacted each of us differently over the past twenty years.

 How did The Singles Network Ministries start?